Slavery is not why most men fought in the Civil War.

 This will always be a touchy question, the more so as society continues to evolve.
 Right now there’s a ton of argument over historic monuments and the right to fly Confederate flags and battle flags.
 And this is as it should be; any living society needs to argue and debate.

 But that’s not the job of the historian, not even the amateur.
-It is beholden on the student of history to learn from the past, and on the teacher to tell the story as it happened, not as we wish it had.
-We aren’t required to like or approve of the people who lived that history, mind; all that’s needed from us is to recognize them — who they were, how they felt, why they did what they did — and tell the truth about them.
+It is beholden on the student of history to learn from the past, and on the teacher to tell the story as it actually happened, not as we wish it had.
+We aren’t required to like or approve of the people who lived that history; all that’s needed from us is to recognize them — who they were, how they felt, why they did what they did — and to tell the truth about them.

 (Note: The flag at the top is that of the Confederacy.
 It’s not my flag; my people fought for the Union, and many died.)